Lock (water navigation): Doubled, paired or twinned locks

 Doubled locks.
-Left lock has boat in it, right lock (center of drawing) is empty.
+The left lock has a boat in it, the right lock (center of drawing) is empty.
 This is on the Erie Canal at Lockport.

 Locks can be built side by side on the same waterway.
 This is variously called doubling, pairing, or twinning.
 The Panama Canal has three sets of double locks.
 Doubling gives advantages in speed, avoiding hold-ups at busy times and increasing the chance of a boat finding a lock set in its favour.
 There can also be water savings: the locks may be of different sizes, so that a small boat does not need to empty a large lock; or each lock may be able to act as a side pond (water-saving basin) for the other.
 In this latter case, the word used is usually "twinned": here indicating the possibility of saving water by synchronising the operation of the chambers so that some water from the emptying chamber helps to fill the other.
 This facility has long been withdrawn on the English canals, although the disused paddle gear can sometimes be seen, as at Hillmorton on the Oxford Canal.
 Elsewhere they are still in use; a pair of twinned locks was opened in 2014 on the Dortmund–Ems Canal near Münster, Germany.

 The Soo Locks at Sault Ste.
-Marie include the two American locks, the MacArthur Lock which is 800 ft long, 80 ft wide, and 29.5 ft deep and the Poe lock which is 1200 ft long, 110 ft wide, and 32 ft deep, and the Canadian lock which is 77 m long, 15.4 m wide and 13.5 m deep.
+Marie, Ontario include the two American locks, the MacArthur Lock which is 800 ft long, 80 ft wide, and 29.5 ft deep and the Poe lock which is 1200 ft long, 110 ft wide, and 32 ft deep, and the Canadian lock which is 77 m long, 15.4 m wide and 13.5 m deep.
 The MacArthur is used for ships which fit the smaller locks on the Welland Canal, while the Poe lock accommodates the larger lakers that can operate only on the upper four Great Lakes.
 The Canadian lock is used for recreational and tour boats.

-The staircase at Lockport, New York, was also a doubled set of locks.
+The staircase at Lockport, New York was also a doubled set of locks.
 Five twinned locks allowed east- and west-bound boats to climb or descend the 60 ft Niagara Escarpment, a considerable engineering feat in the nineteenth century.
 While Lockport today has two large steel locks, half of the old twin stair acts as an emergency spillway and can still be seen, with the original lock gates having been restored in early 2016.